-- a) At least 50% of the opponents shall be title-holders (TH) as in 0.31, excluding CM and WCM. - b) For a GM norm at least 1/3 with a minimum 3 of the opponents must be GMs. - c) For an IM norm at least 1/3 with a minimum 3 of the opponents must be IMs or GMs. - d) For a WGM norm at least 1/3 with a minimum 3 of the opponents must be WGMs, IMs or GMs. - e) For a WIM norm at least 1/3 with a minimum 3 of the opponents must be WIMs, WGMs, IMs or GMs. - f) Double round-robin tournaments need a minimum of 6 players.
-An opponent's title as in 1.4.5b-e shall be counted only once.
+- a.
+At least 50% of the opponents shall be title-holders (TH) as in 0.3, excluding CM and WCM. - b.
+For a GM norm at least 1/3 with a minimum 3 of the opponents must be GMs. - c.
+For an IM norm at least 1/3 with a minimum 3 of the opponents must be IMs or GMs. - d.
+For a WGM norm at least 1/3 with a minimum 3 of the opponents must be WGMs, IMs or GMs. - e.
+For a WIM norm at least 1/3 with a minimum 3 of the opponents must be WIMs, WGMs, IMs or GMs. - f.
+Double round-robin tournaments need a minimum of 6 players.
+For a DRR event, the number of players with the necessary titles required by 1.4.5 b-e is 1/2 (rounded up) (See Annex for required numbers)

-1.4.6 Rating of opponents

-a) The Rating List in effect at the start of the tournament shall be used, see exception 1.1.4.
-The rating of players who belong to federations which are temporarily excluded when the tournament starts can be determined on application to the FIDE Office.

-b) For the purposes of norms, the minimum rating (adjusted rating floor) for the opponents shall be as follows:
+- 1.4.6 Rating of opponents - a.
+The Rating List in effect at the start of the tournament shall be used (see exception 1.1.4).
+The rating of players who belong to federations which are temporarily excluded when the tournament starts can be determined on application to the FIDE Office. - b.
+For the purposes of norms, the minimum rating (adjusted rating floor) for the opponents shall be as follows: